-In this example we are creating two subgroups: those that have EGFR aberrations (either mutations or copy number amplifications) and those that do not in TCGA Lung Adenocarcinoma.
+In this example we are creating two subgroups: those patient's samples that have EGFR aberrations (either mutations or copy number amplifications) and those that do not in the TCGA Lung Adenocarcinoma study.

 Type '(mis OR infra) OR C:>0.5' into the samples search bar.
 This will select samples that either have a missense or inframe deletion '(mis OR infra)', or where copy number variation (column C) is greater than 0.5.
 Note that I arbitrarily choose a cutoff of 0.5.

 Click the filter menu and select 'New column subgroup'.
 This will create a new column that has samples that met our search term marked as 'true' (ie. those that have an EGFR aberration) and those that did not meet our search term as 'false' (ie. those that do not have an EGFR aberration).